 For spare server configurations based on I/O virtualization, a spare server can be shared by multiple physical OSs and VM guests (using the high-availability feature provided with their server virtualization software).
-For details on the server virtualization software supporting this configuration, refer to "D.1 Common Functions of Server Virtualization Software" in the "Design Guide VE".
+For details on the server virtualization software supporting this configuration, refer to "9.1 Deciding Server Virtualization Software" in the "Design Guide VE".